 I live in Santa Monica now and still miss my grandfather; but I can always eat okra at my favorite Indian restaurant, Nawab of India.

 My main beef with most vegan restaurants is the lack of flavor.
-However, Gracias Madre in West Hollywood is exceptional.
-Their sunny patio is a free source of Vitamin D. The whole restaurant is like a gorgeous carrot dangling in front of you.
+However; Gracias Madre in West Hollywood is exceptional.
+Their sunny patio is a free source of Vitamin D. The whole restaurant is a gorgeous carrot dangling in front of you.

 Over eight decades, my grandmother's beauty continues to develop.
 It's legendary.
 I call her Nanny.
 Still do, as she's always with me.